 Due to their high metabolism, Highbrows age more quickly than other Superiors, with a natural lifespan of around 400 years.

-With their huge heads and strange customs, the Highbrows are often thought to be no more than a long-running joke.
+With their huge heads and strange customs, the Highbrows are sometimes mistaken by the uninitiated to be no more than a long-running joke.
 Though most acknowledge that they have remarkable mental abilities even by Superior standards, the colossal size their brains had to reach to develop these abilities can seem absurdly inefficient, especially when computronium implants have been readily available for millennia.
 What these detractors miss is that being a Highbrow is about more than just sheer brainpower, it is a way of exploring human potential using the unique properties of biological substrates.
 If the Highbrows did indeed begin as a joke, then it is one that has persisted for thousands of years, a testament both to the success of the original design and the enduring appeal of their clade memetics.

 Physiology and appearance